The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Queen Elizabeth II Royal Edition (F. & S. II.336A) is estimated to be worth between £180,000 and £270,000.
-This signed screenprint has shown consistent value growth, with an auction history of six total sales since its entry to the market in June 2005.
-Over the past five years, the hammer price has ranged from £190,000 in January 2024 to £423,360 in September 2022, with an average annual growth rate of 4%.
+The value of Andy Warhol's Queen Elizabeth II Royal Edition (F. & S. II.336A) is estimated to be worth between £150,000 and £230,000.
+This signed screenprint, created in 1985, has shown consistent value growth, with an average annual growth rate of 8%.
+This work has an auction history of seven total sales since its entry to the market on 29th June 2005.
+In the last 12 months, the average selling price was £128,594, across one total sale.
+Over the past five years, the hammer price has ranged from £128,594 in April 2025 to £423,360 in September 2022.
+The average annual growth rate of this work is 8%.
 The edition size of this artwork is limited to 30.

 Meaning & Analysis